 What is the Travel Nurse Program?

 The Travel Nurse Program is a collaborative effort between Northern Health and the British Columbia Nurse Union which strives to provide innovative solutions to rural and remote health care shortages.
-The pool consists full time, part time, and causal employees.
+The program consists of full time, part time, and casual Registered Nurses.

-Six reasons to be a travel nurse with Northern Health:
+Reasons to be a travel nurse with Northern Health

 - Explore new professional opportunities

-- Get to see new places and communities while being paid
+- Discover new places and communities while being paid

 - Get extra time off when you're home